 Reasons Your Snapper Mower is Smoking

 When the air filter isn’t kept clean, it will become plugged with dirt and debris that will prevent air from passing through the filter.
-This could result in smoke coming from your Snapper from one of these reason:
+This could result in smoke coming from your Snapper for one of these reasons:

-- Your engines inability to get good air will cause your engine to run rich so a black smoke will emit from your mower.
-This means more the fuel and air mixture the engine requires to run has a higher concentration of fuel.
+- Your engine’s inability to get good air will cause your engine to run rich so black smoke will emit from your mower.
+This means the fuel and air mixture the engine requires to run has a higher concentration of fuel.